-Jody and Silvia are our experts for travel to Latvia.
+Jody and Leigh are our experts for travel to Latvia.
 Their knowledge of Latvia and all of the Baltic region is invaluable when planning a trip to this region.
 They can maximize your time and plan the best methods of travel within the region.

-Vast stretches of forest with gorgeous lakes and rivers running through it make Latvia a haven for nature lovers, bird watchers, and outdoor enthusiasts of every description.
+Vast stretches of forest with gorgeous lakes and rivers running through it, make Latvia a haven for nature lovers, bird watchers, and outdoor enthusiasts of every description.

 Many of our travelers also visit Latvia to research their familial roots.
 We have deep knowledge of all the sites, from forgotten shtetls to famous capitals of Jewish culture and learning.
 Our local genealogy experts can help you decipher the meaning behind your ancestors’ name and discover towns and villages you only know from stories passed through generations.